 #1.
 A first and second dying

 During Holy Baptism, we die with Christ on the Cross and descend into Hades with Him (the immersion).
 Then we ascend out of Hades with Christ, renewed and born again.
 As Saint Cyril of Alexandria (4th century) wrote to new converts, “You were led by the hand to the holy pool of divine baptism […] and each of you was asked if he believed in the Name of the Father, and of the Son, and of the Holy Ghost.
 And you made that saving confession, you descended into the water and came up again three times.
 In the very same moment, you died and were born.”

 The second dying we experience is our continual death to sin.
 Every day we must die to sin; when we don’t and allow ourselves to sin, we have quite literally forsaken/rejected our baptism.
 Saint Paul writes to the Colossians: “Therefore put to death your members which are upon the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry” (Col. 3:5).

 #2.
 The resurrection of righteousness

 Baptism ushers in our new life in Christ, our new birth and the entrance into God’s Kingdom (John 3:3) where we walk in newness of life.
 This Mystery joins us to Christ in His glorified humanity and indwelt by God Himself (John 14:23).
 Because of Christ’s death, we can now have a true relationship with God.
 A real, dynamic relationship, a true life in Christ.
-This first resurrection also serves as the prelude to the resurrection of our bodies at the Second Coming of Christ.
+This first resurrection also serves as the prelude to the resurrection of our bodies at the Second Coming.